authelia/authelia/docs/deployment/deployment-lite.md

 [here](./supported-proxies/index.md).

 Please note that Authelia only works for websites served over HTTPS because the session cookie can only be transmitted over secure connections.
-Therefore, would you need to generate a self-signed certificate for your setup, you can use the dedicated helper function provided by the authelia binary.
+Therefore, if you need to generate a self-signed certificate for your setup, you can use the dedicated helper function provided by the authelia binary.